If it’s 85 degrees outside and you aren’t holding an ice cream cone (preferably on social media), does your happiness even count?

 If you aren’t putting every dollar you have towards matcha stock at the moment, you need a new financial guy.
 You can’t escape the green tea powder in LA right now, and while every ice cream store in the city has a matcha flavor on their menu, the absolute best is at Midori Matcha in Little Tokyo.
 The cafe itself has everything from matcha iced tea to eclair cakes, but the soft serve is why you’re there.
 It’s creamy and refreshing, and gives you what you need to get through the rest of the day.

-Ginger’s is a new addition to the LA ice cream scene, but this corner shop in Culver City has become a local favorite thanks to the huge number of flavors, flexible tasting policy, and super creamy and smooth ice cream.
-They’ve got everything from raspberry panna cotta to Vietnamese coffee, but you’ll probably find it hard to go past the billionaire brownie.
+Ginger’s is a relatively new addition to the LA ice cream scene, but this corner shop in Culver City has become a local favorite thanks to the huge number of flavors, flexible tasting policy, and super creamy and smooth ice cream.
+They’ve got everything from raspberry panna cotta to Vietnamese coffee, but you’ll probably find it hard to go past the Billionaire Brownie.
 You can get your ice cream in sandwich form, or you could go the ice cream pop route.
 Live your truth.

 Why have regular ice cream when you can have liquid nitrogen ice cream made in front of you in a matter of seconds?
-Welcome to Smitten, the weirdest ice cream experience in LA, that actually also tastes good.
-The San Francisco import opened a few years ago in El Segundo, and aside from catering to human’s never-ending desire for dramatic fog, the flash-freezing process for every single scoop at Smitten essentially amounts to some of the smoothest ice cream you’ll ever taste.
+Welcome to Smitten, the weirdest ice cream experience in LA that actually also tastes good.
+The San Francisco import opened a few years ago in El Segundo, and aside from catering to our never-ending desire for dramatic fog, the flash-freezing process for every single scoop at Smitten essentially amounts to some of the smoothest ice cream you’ll ever taste.
 The earl grey with chocolate chips is the must-order, but just be aware, it can get pricey here.

 Thrifty Ice Cream

-If you grew up in Los Angeles, you grew up eating Thrifty ice cream.
+If you grew up in Los Angeles, you grew up eating Thrifty Ice Cream.
 (If your parents didn’t take you there, some other kid’s less-responsible parents definitely did.)
-And while Thrifty might not taste quite as good as it did when you were five, it’s still solid ice cream - and moreover, it’s exhilarating to be able to get a scoop of chocolate chip cookie dough at the same time as your mundane Advil/Band-aid/deodorant errand.
+And while Thrifty might not taste quite as good as it did when you were five, it’s still solid ice cream - and moreover, it’s exhilarating to be able to get a scoop of chocolate chip cookie dough at the same time as your mundane Advil/Band-Aid/deodorant errand.
 That cylindrical scoop shape is straight-up iconic.